hotelcurtains/CS115/notes/notes pt 2.md

 - same with `function(self,arg)` vs `function(arg)`
 - the `__` around some functions are used to overwrite included functions
   - this way you won't do it accidentally
+  - these are reserved function names
+    - (even though you can still name a function the words inside)
 - when you save a file that only holds a class its file name MUST be the same as the class name
-  - for testing purposes, you can make a main() function that runs some functions for you
+  - for testing purposes, you can make a main() function that runs some functions for you in the class file
     - however you MUST REMOVE IT in your final version (i.e. when you hand it in or use it in another file)
 - `__eq__(self,other)` is used for the `==` operator
 - `__ge__(self,other)` is used for the `>=` operator
   - you can have any name for the second object
 - that escape character `\` in `add()` lets you skip to the next line without the interpreter yelling at you
+- class names *should* always start with a capital letter
+  - they don't have to, python won't enforce this, but you should

 this class in use:
 ```py